 Reporters will sometimes ask you to go “on background” on a given issue, or they will ask you “off the record” questions.
 My personal policy is to never tell a reporter something I would not want them to publish, so take into consideration and be thoughtful about how you communicate with reporters.

-I encourage you to seek out opportunities to engage with local media outlets to take the message of economic freedom to a broader audience.
+I encourage you to seek out opportunities to engage with local media outlets to take your message to a broader audience.
 It could be as simple as calling into talk radio or writing a letter to the editor, but it could evolve into regular interviews with network affiliates or newspaper publications.

-You have a tremendous opportunity to spread the message of economic opportunity in your own community, and I hope you will capitalize on those opportunities.
+You have a tremendous opportunity to spread your message in your own community, and I hope you will capitalize on those opportunities.